JBastiaan/TvMazeScraper/README.md

 1. Clone the `TvMazeScraper` repository.
 2. Run `docker-compose up -d` (located in Solution Items) to run database with docker. (available on: localhost:1433)
 3. Run scraper console app
-4. Wait a long time.
+4. Wait a long time, or cancel early after it has at least persisted one page.
 5. Run Api